jovibong/Homegrown/vue-project/homegrown/README.md

 When adding events or clicking into the page, please wait for the loading animation to be completed to see the results.

+## Finance Page
+Use dummy worker account for populated data.
+When creating new account, values are set to 0, allowing the user to edit their relevant data (saved when edited).

 ## Login Issues
 In the event where the page data does not follow the account, when logging out, ensure that the page is hard refreshed to clear cache in local and session storage.